Agnessofia/coda22/02_IDE.md

 ## RStudio

 RStudio might be useful for creating notebooks for studying and further publishing of code.
 However, to use such a feature, you will have to learn some markdown.
 Markdown is a language for text formatting quite simple and effective.
-This tutorial is written in Rmarkdown, a variety of markdown applied to R.
+This tutorial was written in Rmarkdown, a variety of markdown applied to R.

 Please, for further information on the topic: